 Ultrasound images from this test can help find the cause of bleeding or problems getting pregnant.

 If a contrast fluid is used, your doctor will look at the fallopian tubes too.
 This is called hysterosalpingo-contrast sonography.

 Why It Is Done

-- An abnormal shape or structure.
+- Find problems in the uterus, such as an abnormal shape or structure.

 How To Prepare

 Schedule your test for when you won't be having your period.
 Your doctor may suggest that the test be done soon after your period ends and before your ovary releases an egg (ovulates).
 This timing allows your doctor to see the inside of your uterus better.
 It also avoids doing the test when you could be pregnant.